akaspartan007/temppp-prompttt/new.md

 Develop a dedicated Contact Page that strengthens communication and improves company credibility.
 The page must include:

-* Company information that introduces ARS Solutions India and reinforces business legitimacy.
+* Company information that introduces the brand and reinforces business legitimacy.
 * Contact forms that allow customers to submit inquiries conveniently.
 * Email, phone communication details, and social media links.
 * Optional Google Maps integration to communicate physical business presence.